monkeysppp/VBCoachNotes/Psychology.md

 ### Motivation

 You have to want to do the thing.
-Combat a loss of motivation by setting goals: a well defined target with a deadline
+Combat a loss of motivation by setting goals:

+- Goals should be challenging but realistic
+- A goal should be positive; something you will _do_, not something you will _avoid_
+- You should have both short term goals (to chart progress by) and long term goals (to set the direction), all with a deadline
+- Goals should be written down and seen so that you are reminded of them often
+- You should identify strategies to help achieve your goals; don't juts generally wish them to happen

+You can also maintain motivation by:

+- Finding inspiration from other successful performer (in turn, you may become an inspiration for someone else and not even know it)
+- Reward yourself for doing well
+- Talk to your contemporaries; they can help when you can feel yourself losing motivation

+### Relaxation

+### Concentration

 ## Mental Strengths